 Dar Al-Arkan's Board of Directors is responsible for the management of Dar Al-Arkan's business.
-It consists of eleven members who are appointed by a regular meeting of the General Assembly of Shareholders for a period not exceeding three years.
-The current Board of Directors will be allowed to serve until the end of 2015.
+It consists of eleven members who are elected by a regular meeting of the general assembly of the shareholders for a period not exceeding three years.
+The current Board of Directors will be allowed to serve until the end of 2018.